oracle-livelabs/database/db-19c-fundamentals/online-table-move/online-table-move.md

 # Online Table Move

 ## Introduction
-An Online Table Move is an Oracle 12.2 release that goes widely unused.
-You can now perform an online move of a table, as well as individual partitions and sub-partitions.
+In this Lab, we will focus on Online Table Move, a powerful yet often overlooked feature of Oracle 12.2.

+Online Table Move enables you to move a table, its partitions, and sub-partitions without downtime.
 This means that there is no longer a need for an outage to support the reorganization of tables.
 This inturn allows for a table move while transactions are running against it.
 Online table move also has the ability to filter and compress data as part of a move.
 For example if I were to have a table containing hundreds of thousands of order entry rows and I wanted to go through and clean out some of those, I would need to run a big DDL delete statement against that dataset.
-With ALTER TABLE MOVE ONLINE I can use a filter which effectively prunes out all of the old orders from the table and gives the ability to apply compression to the new dataset as well.
+With ALTER TABLE MOVE ONLINE, I can use a filter which effectively prunes out all the old orders from the table and gives the ability to apply compression to the new dataset as well.

-Here we will stick with our fictitious company Oracle MovieStreams and move their merchandise store locations table online while also enabling table compression.
+To demonstrate the power of this feature, let's use our fictitious company, Oracle MovieStreams, as an example.
+We will move their merchandise store locations table online while enabling table compression to reduce storage costs.

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 15 minutes

 ### Objectives